 What is a high-net-worth individual (HNWI)?

-A high-net-worth individual, or HNWI, might be defined differently at certain financial institutions.
+A high-net-worth individual, or HNWI, might be defined differently among certain financial institutions.
 But in all cases, a high-net-worth individual is someone with a large amount of wealth.

-Typically, a high-net-worth individual will have a net worth of at least $1 million.
-Those with multi-million dollar fortunes are sometimes further identified as very-HNWI (VHNWI) or even ultra-HNWI (UHNWI).
-Net worth factors in liquid or investable assets.
+Typically, a high-net-worth individual has assets of between $1 million and $5 million.
+Those with multi-million dollar fortunes, generally assets of at least $30 million, are sometimes identified as ultra-HNWI (UHNWI).
+The term “net worth” factors in liquid or investable assets.

 At both types of institutions, high-net-worth individuals may be offered additional services beyond banking and investing.
-These can include trust services, estate planning and more, often using a team approach.
+These can include trust services and estate planning, often using a team approach.

 How net worth is calculated

-A person’s net worth is determined by adding up the person’s assets and subtracting any liabilities.
+A person’s net worth is determined by adding the person’s assets and subtracting any liabilities.

-Rick Zimmerman, senior vice president of private banking and commercial lending at Capitol Bank in Madison, Wisconsin, says assets include:
+Rick Zimmerman, former senior vice president of private banking and commercial lending at Capitol Bank in Madison, Wisconsin, now retired, notes that assets include:

 - Deposits in checking accounts, savings accounts and money market accounts